-Broadleaf plants (also written as "broad-leaved") are those with leaves that have a flat, relatively broad surface.
+Broadleaf plants (also called "broad-leaved") are those with leaves that have a flat, relatively broad surface.
 This surface is often marked with a network of prominent veins.
 These botanical characteristics distinguish them from plants with needle-like, awl-like, scale-like, or blade-like leaves.
-The distinction allows us to group together plants that share the characteristic, for purposes of categorization.
+For purposes of categorization, this distinction allows us to group together plants that share the same characteristic.

-One common use for the word in landscaping and gardening activities, the term broadleaf is often used to refer to garden shrubs and trees that have "typical" leaves, rather than those with leaves shaped like needles, etc. Note that "broadleaf" and "evergreen" aren't necessarily opposites: Evergreen plants such as azaleas (Rhododendron), as well as mountain laurels (Kalmia latifolia), are broadleaf shrubs, despite sharing the "evergreen" classification with needle-bearing shrubs such as yew (Taxus).
-Meanwhile, other evergreen shrubs have awl-like foliage like junipers (Juniperus).
-Still others have scale-like foliage including arborvitae (Thuja).
+In general landscaping and gardening activities, the term broadleaf is often used to refer to shrubs and trees that have "typical" leaves, rather than those with leaves shaped like needles, etc. Note that "broadleaf" and "evergreen" aren't necessarily opposites: There are many evergreen plants such as azaleas (Rhododendron), as well as mountain laurels (Kalmia latifolia), that are broadleaf shrubs, despite sharing the "evergreen" classification with needle-bearing shrubs such as yew (Taxus).
+Meanwhile, there are other evergreen shrubs have awl-like foliage, such as junipers (Juniperus).
+Still others have scale-like foliage, including arborvitae (Thuja).

 Broad-Leaved Trees and Shrubs

 Some of the following examples are plants with which you have probably been familiar since childhood.
-This list is complete with deciduous trees whose fall foliage we so eagerly await every autumn:
+The full list includes all the deciduous shrubs and trees whose fall foliage we so eagerly await every autumn: